acook6405/Personal-AI/README.md

 # Personal-AI
-This will be a an AI made AI
+This going to be very little human generated, but it will act a personal assistant.